The Parent Hack

 4. Parents with older kids

-Another important boundary is setting a no-screen time 2 hours before bed and 2 hours upon waking (how about 3?) - for everyone in the family.
-This helps protect the child (and ourselves) to frame our mind and fully live in the real world, engaging with real people, during the most crucial time of day.
+Another practical boundary is setting digital breaks in bigger blocks of time, such as no screens 2 hours before bed and 2 hours upon waking (how about 3?) - for everyone in the family.
+This helps safeguard the child (and ourselves) to frame our mind and fully live in the real world, engaging with real people, during the most crucial time of day.

 We do not want these young minds to equate the mobile phone as an extension of the adult human hand; that it is a fundamental human faculty.
 Make conscious effort to put our devices away, in our pocket, in our bag.
 Get a watch to tell time.